Custom Internet TV, OTT & IPTV Platform Development — Live Streaming, VOD & Netflix-Like Services

 Vodeo

 100,000 people who use Janson Media Inc. can now watch movies and series from their iPhone in the iOS app.
-In this internet TV app, you can rent a movie or series.
-The quality will adjust to the internet connection speed.
+Users rent individual titles with a ticket-based system, and video quality automatically adjusts to the connection speed.
+Built with adaptive bitrate streaming, DRM protection, and a seamless payment flow.

 OTT and IPTV are 2 kinds of Internet TV – television delivered to viewers by the Internet Protocol – IP: